 Vitamin B12 from food is found exclusively in animal foods.
-If you are an adult and are not breastfeeding, you can meet your daily requirements with 100 grams of tuna, 150 grams of lamb or 100 grams of salmon.
-Vegetarian alternatives are 200 grams of cottage cheese or two chicken eggs..
+If you are an adult and are not breastfeeding, you can meet your daily requirements with 100 grammes of tuna, 150 grammes of lamb or 100 grammes of salmon.
+Vegetarian alternatives are 200 grammes of cottage cheese or two chicken eggs.

-However, keep in mind that vitamin B12 can be lost depending on how you prepare a food.
+When heating foods high in B12, however, keep in mind that vitamin B12 can be lost depending on how you prepare your food.
 The vitamin is very sensitive to heat and light.
 Heat can destroy the vitamin, so roasting or cooking reduces the vitamin B12 content of food.

 Vitamin B12 can also be injected into the muscle.
 These injections are very high doses.
 Physicians generally administer them to quickly replenish empty vitamin B12 reserves.
 In this case, you will usually receive an injection once a month.
 Vitamin B12 injections are particularly suitable for people suffering from digestive disorders, which means that not enough vitamin B12 enters the bloodstream from the stomach.

-In order to compensate for a vitamin B12 deficiency, you can consume high-dose preparations.
+In order to compensate for a vitamin B12 deficiency, you can consume high-dose vitamin B12 supplements.
 These dietary supplements are usually available in the form of capsules or drops and are often vegan.

-Good vitamin B12 preparations contain the vitamin in one of its active forms, methylcobalamin or adenosylcobalamin.
-This is referred to as high bioavailability - the body can use the preparation quickly and effectively[3, 36].
+Good vitamin B12 supplements contain the vitamin in one of its active forms, methylcobalamin or adenosylcobalamin.
+These supplements boast high bioavailability, meaning the body can use the supplement quickly and effectively.[3, 36]

 Supplements should not contain any additives that could interfere with the action of the vitamin.
-The combination with substances that promote absorption by the body is again recommended.
+Combining supplement intake with substances that promote absorption is recommended.
 Vitamin B12 works well with other B vitamins and folic acid.

-According to various health authorities and studies, an amount of 500 to 2,000 micrograms of vitamin B12 per day is recommended.
+According to various health authorities and studies, an amount of 500 to 2,000 microgrammes of vitamin B12 per day is recommended.
 It is not possible to say exactly how much you will need to raise your levels.
-This varies depending on how well you are supplied with the vitamin.
-For example, it can make sense to take a dose of 1,000 micrograms daily at first, then weekly later and then monthly once the vitamin level has stabilized again[36, 37].
+This varies depending on how optimal your vitamin B12 levels are.
+For example, you might want to consider taking a dose of 1,000 microgrammes daily at first, then weekly and then monthly once your vitamin levels are optimal again.[36, 37]

-Meeting your vitamin B12 needs while brushing your teeth?
-According to new studies, this may actually work.
-Toothpaste enriched with vitamin B12 was able to improve the B12 values of the study participants.
-The vitamin is absorbed through the oral mucosa during tooth brushing.
-This is advantageous for people whose gastrointestinal tract is disturbed and who cannot effectively absorb the preparations from drops and capsules[39, 40].
+One of many important vitamin B12 sources is, believe it or not, toothpaste.
+According to new studies toothpaste enriched with vitamin B12 was able to improve the B12 values of study participants.
+The vitamin is absorbed through the oral mucosa during the act of brushing teeth.
+This is great for people whose digestive tract is unhealthy and who cannot effectively absorb supplements in drop or capsule form.[39, 40]

-So far, there have been no reports of overdoses of vitamin B12.
-The body can usually simply excrete excess water-soluble vitamin via the kidneys.
-However, don't experiment: When taking dietary supplements, follow your doctor's, therapist's or supplement manufacturer's recommendations or instructions.
-It is best to perform a vitamin B12 test to find out if you need to improve your levels.
+So far, there have been no reports of anyone overdosing on vitamin B12.
+The body can usually simply excrete excess water-soluble vitamins via the kidneys.
+However, when taking dietary supplements, follow your doctor’s recommendations or instructions.
+It is best to perform a vitamin B12 test to find out if you need to boost your levels.

 Vitamin B12 is a water-soluble vitamin that you need to consume through your diet or dietary supplements.

-The main tasks of the vitamin include blood formation, protection of neurons, cell division and support of folic acid metabolism.
+The main tasks of the vitamin include blood formation, protecting neurons, cell division and supporting folic acid metabolism.

-Vitamin B12 is found in animal foods.
-Whether you can also meet your needs with plant foods such as algae or fungi needs to be investigated further.
-Pregnant women, nursing mothers, seniors and people with gastrointestinal diseases need more vitamin B12.
+Good vitamin B12 sources are predominantly animal foods.
+Whether you can also meet your needs with plant-based foods such as algae or fungi needs to be investigated further.
+Pregnant women, breastfeeding mothers, the elderly and people with gastrointestinal diseases need more vitamin B12.

-Frequently, a vegan, vegetarian or simply inadequate diet leads to a deficiency.
-Other causes are drugs that inhibit gastric acid, certain diseases such as diabetes and pancreatitis, and genetic metabolic disorders.
+Frequently, a vegan, vegetarian or simply unbalanced diet leads to a deficiency.
+Other causes are drugs that inhibit gastric acid, certain diseases such as diabetes and pancreatitis and genetic metabolic disorders.

 Vitamin B12 deficiency is associated with depression, digestive problems, anaemia, poor concentration and neurological disorders.
 A severe deficiency can reduce performance and promote the development of cardiovascular disease and dementia.

-If you have detected a deficiency, for example through a blood test, you can take countermeasures with a targeted diet rich in vitamin B12 or resort to dietary supplements or injections.
+If you confirm you have a deficiency – for example through a blood test – you can take countermeasures with a targeted diet consisting of foods high in B12 or take dietary supplements or injections.

-You should only consume preparations if you have a zinc deficiency.
-Otherwise, you run the risk of zinc poisoning.
+You should only consume zinc supplements if you have a zinc deficiency.
+Otherwise, you run the risk of developing zinc poisoning.
 Compounds such as zinc histidine, gluconate and bisglycinate are most suitable.
 It is not recommended to take high amounts of medications or other minerals at the same time.
 The administration should be discussed with a doctor.

 - Folate, I. of M. (US) S.C. on the S.E. of D.R.I. and its P. on, Vitamins, O.B., Choline, A.: Estimation of the Period Covered by Vitamin B12 Stores.
 National Academies Press (US) (1998)